-The author and several others have explored the analysis of these complex forms^{27,28,29}.
-My research involved the development of an FEM (finite element method) procedure to design a fabric cast wall panel^{30,31}.
+The author and several others have explored the analysis of these complex forms (Bhooshan and Sayed 2012, Veenendaal and Block 2012, Veenendaal 2008).
+My research involved the development of an FEM (finite element method) procedure to design a fabric cast wall panel (Schmitz 2004, 2006).
 Concrete wall panels have traditionally been cast using conventional prismatic formwork.
 Straightforward methods of analysis and design are available for the traditionally cast concrete wall or floor panel.
 This is not so for the wall panel cast in a flexible fabric formwork.
-Following is a brief description of the procedure and key results detailed in our paper31.
+As detailed in our 2006 paper the results show that structural value may be gained from the unreinforced concrete alone just by its positioning in the formwork.
+Following is a brief description of the procedure and key results.

-4.2.1 A 4-step procedure
+A 4-step procedure

 This procedure invokes nature, i.e. gravity, as the prime form-finding mechanism.
 The fabric, as a flexible membrane, is the containment device for the fluid concrete.
-For the structural member, a wall panel, under review it means the flexible formwork is constrained only at its perimeter and is free to deflect as gravity dictates between any interior supports used to add aesthetic definition and purpose to it.
+For the structural member, a wall panel under review, it means the flexible formwork is constrained only at its perimeter and is free to deflect as gravity dictates between any interior supports used to add aesthetic definition and purpose to it.
 The membrane itself may or may not be prestressed.
 The four steps of this procedure are: